Jakub-Mikolajczyk-pl/GNBEssentials/README.md

 - Redirecting all request from http://redmine to https://redmine
 - Injecting button in bitbucket PR sites to install reviewed code on our workspace dockers

+### Other improvments:
-Additionaly I've added some Git commands making flow.xml, etc. easier to version -> [Git commands](gitCommands.md)
+- Git commands making flow.xml, etc. easier to version -> [Git commands](gitCommands.md)
+- Powershell script which automates part of the alerting users about incoming software installation, creating event in their calendar and setting timer for alarm -> [Powershell script](SprintDown.ps1)